 Advocacy for asylum seekers and the socially disadvantaged

-HEKS/EPER defends equal rights and opportunities and thereby firmly rejects all forms of discrimination.
+HEKS/EPER stands up for equal rights and opportunities and in so doing firmly rejects all forms of discrimination.
 Its work is geared specifically towards enabling all people to claim their legitimate rights and play a part in Switzerland's economic, social, cultural and political life.
-Central to the activities of HEKS/EPER are asylum seekers and refugees, sans-papiers (undocumented persons) as well as people on low incomes and those facing discrimination.
-They are all especially vulnerable to abuses of their rights and to social exclusion.
-HEKS/EPER advocates on behalf of these people and strives to support them in claiming their rights and improving their lot.
+The activities of HEKS/EPER revolve around asylum seekers and refugees, sans-papiers (undocumented persons) as well as people facing discrimination.
+They are all especially vulnerable to abuses of their rights as well as to social exclusion.
+HEKS/EPER advocates on behalf of these people and endeavours to support them in claiming their rights and improving their lot.

 Legal advice for asylum seekers and refugees

+HEKS/EPER strives to secure Switzerland's protection for people who, should they return to their country of origin or to a third country, would be in existential danger whether for medical reasons, owing to violence and war, the absence of a social welfare network or to deliberate persecution.
 With financial support from Cantonal Reformed and Catholic Churches, HEKS/EPER operates seven legal advice offices for asylum seekers and refugees.
-The legal experts on hand are committed to ensuring an asylum procedure that is fair and in keeping with the rule of law.
-They therefore guarantee asylum seekers protection of their rights under federal and international law.
+The legal experts on hand are committed to ensuring an asylum procedure that is fair and in keeping with the law.
+In this way they ensure protection of the rights corresponding to asylum seekers under federal and international law.

 Advice against racism and discrimination

-Discrimination based on origin, skin colour, religion, lifestyle or language exists in all spheres of life in our society.
-HEKS/EPER advocates for people at a disadvantage in society, whether in house hunting, at their workplace, at school or in their dealings with authorities.
-People are sometimes also unjustly accused of being «racist».
-HEKS/EPER offers advice to persons and institutions who have questions about protection from discrimination, are affected by racial discrimination or are accused of racial discrimination.
+Discrimination because of origin, skin colour, religion, lifestyle or language exists in all spheres of life in our society.
+HEKS/EPER advocates for people at a disadvantage in society, whether in house-hunting, at their workplace, at school or in their dealings with authorities.
+People are sometimes also unjustly accused of being “racist”.
+In Eastern Switzerland HEKS/EPER offers counselling programmes for institutions and persons who have questions about protection from discrimination, are affected by racial discrimination or are accused of racial discrimination.

-Sans papiers are people living in Switzerland without official residence status.
-To secure their livelihood and that of their family in Switzerland and in their country of origin, they are forced to work under legally, economically and socially precarious circumstances.
-HEKS/EPER strives to ensure that international human rights standards are also valid for sans-papiers (undocumented persons), that their legal rights under domestic laws are respected and that they are protected against discrimination.
+The sans papiers live in Switzerland without legal residency status.
+To secure their livelihood and that of their family in Switzerland and in their country of origin, they have no choice but to work under legally, economically and socially precarious conditions.
+HEKS/EPER strives to ensure that sans-papiers too can claim their rights and are protected against discrimination.

 Luca da Campo

 HEKS/EPER is aware that besides project work, lasting change also calls for structural improvements to the general conditions in which people live.
-HEKS/EPER therefore supplements project work for the benefit of the socially underprivileged with targeted and well-founded socio-political engagement and outreach work.
-The aim is to bring the concerns of the socially underprivileged to the attention of political, economic and social players with a view to improving their situation.
-HEKS/EPER closely monitors social policy trends in Switzerland relating to the social and labour market, migration and integration as well as protection from discrimination.
-HEKS/EPER also participates in networks in order to communicate its concerns more effectively.
+HEKS/EPER therefore supplements project work for the benefit of the socially underprivileged with targeted and well-founded social and political action and outreach.
+The aim is to bring the concerns of the socially underprivileged to the attention of political, economic and social players with a view to improving their lot.
+HEKS/EPER closely monitors societal trends in Switzerland.
+The agency also joins networks in order to communicate its concerns more effectively.